 Recipe Ingredients

-- SUGAR: Granulated sugar is used in the cake as a sweetener, and powdered/confectioners sugar is used to sweeten the chocolate icing.
+- SUGAR: Granulated sugar is used in the cake as a sweetener, and powdered/confectioners sugar is used to sweeten the chocolate ganache.

-- VANILLA EXTRACT: For a delicious hint of vanilla flavor, vanilla extract is used in both the cake and icing.
+- VANILLA EXTRACT: For a delicious hint of vanilla flavor, vanilla extract is used in both the cake and ganache.

 - EGGS: The eggs are used in the cake batter and make the cake super rich and moist.